TGOSS1984/text_adventure_game/readme.md

 - Turn-based battle mechanics with attack, dodge, block, and Estus Flask healing
 - Random enemy encounters, can change per playthrough
 - Boss fights and lore-driven enemy encounters
+- Boss & Enemy battle backgrounds randomly generated
-- Bonfire system to rest and restore health/Estus
+- Bonfire system to rest and restore health/Estus - includes background change upon finding a bonfire, and a flame/pulse effect
 - Save/Load functionality with session storage and JSON backup
 - Responsive Flask web interface with gothic-themed styling using html & CSS
 - This project was primarily for use of python but as I decided to add some visual style to it using flask I wanted to also add more immersion by adding some themed music whihc be manually controlled by the user